 |Nutritional Guidelines (per serving)|

-This recipe is my basic pizza dough recipe that I use for vegan and dairy-free pizzas.
-If you prefer using whole wheat flour, check out this Whole Wheat Pizza Dough Recipe for a different variation!
+This recipe is a basic pizza dough recipe for vegan and dairy-free pizzas.
+If you prefer, you can also create pizza dough with whole wheat flour, instead.

 Gather the ingredients.

 In a large mixing bowl, combine the yeast, warm water, and sugar, mixing gently until combined.
 Allow the mixture to rest for about 5 minutes, or until bubbly.

 Add the olive oil, flour, and salt, adding more flour as necessary until forming a soft dough.
 The dough should pull away from the sides of the bowl and should feel just a little sticky.

 On a lightly floured surface, knead the dough for 5 to 7 minutes, or until elastic.